-- A. Drug and/or alcohol testing will be initiated if reasonable suspicion exists. - 1.
-Students requiring drug and/or alcohol testing will be required to purchase an a la carte test from Castlebranch. - 2.
-Alcohol testing may be conducted with either a breathalyzer or blood alcohol test. - 3.
-For drug testing, the Health Professional Panel Test (HPP) is to be done.
+Drug and/or alcohol testing will be initiated if reasonable suspicion exists.
+Students requiring drug and/or alcohol testing will be required open their Castlebranch online account, purchase an a la carte drug test, download the documentation from Castlebranch, and take it to LabCorp within 4-6 hours of being told to obtain a drug screen.
+Alcohol testing may be conducted with either a breathalyzer or blood alcohol test.
+For drug testing, the Health Professional Panel Test (HPP) is required.

-- B. The faculty member(s) will inform the student that reasonable suspicion exists and, therefore, that they are subject to drug or alcohol testing.
+The faculty member(s) will inform the student that reasonable suspicion exists and, therefore, that they are subject to drug or alcohol testing.
 [A non-student witness is strongly recommended.]
-The student should not be allowed to drive and will be responsible for arranging transportation home. - B. The student will be suspended following the test procedures pending receipt of the test results.
+The student should not be allowed to drive and will be responsible for arranging transportation home.
+The student may be suspended following the test procedures pending receipt of the test results.